Simple Steps To Building A Strong Brand

-Last updated on May 31, 2019
+Last updated on 2/4/2021

 - Make sure your actions match your words.
 This is the easiest way to build a positive reputation, which leads to more relationships and more revenue.

-CMA carried the redesign across the new website, which was reprogrammed for greater ease of navigation and enhanced user-friendliness.
+The client’s brand identity makeover kicked off with an overhaul of the company logo transforming it into a bold, colorful and historicized branding statement reflecting the business’s 83-year tradition of service to the New England region.
+The new logo was featured prominently as signage on the client’s freshly painted fleet of 55 panel trucks and emblazoned on redesigned job site delivery boxes.
+The redesign was carried across the new website, which was reprogrammed for greater ease of navigation and enhanced user-friendliness.
 The rejuvenation leveraged the client’s status as the “official electrical distributor of the Boston Red Sox baseball team at Fenway Park,” via the creation of a folder including a die-cut baseball to pocket tickets for customers receiving complimentary Red Sox seats in the company’s skybox.

 Your brand strategy is crucial, whether you are nurturing customer loyalty, prying market share from competitors or breaking into new markets.
 A well-defined strategy is like a rousing battle cry—but it’s only half the battle.
 Building a strong brand takes expertise, time and patience.
 With the right plan in place, you can transform strategic objectives into targeted and clutter-busting marketing solutions.

 BOAST Groupware, a software as a service (SaaS) company, needed help transforming their Google Ads marketing campaign into a true sales-lead generator.